ubaydillah1/ravine-coffee-shop/README.md

 - Cashier: cashier1@gmail.com / cashier123
 Visit /login to test different user roles.
 ## About
-Ravine Coffee is an in-store café order and management system designed to enhance the customer experience.
+Ravine Coffee is an in-store cafe order and management system designed to enhance the customer experience.
 Customers can place orders via QR code from their tables or at the cashier, with secure QRIS payments.
 The frontend enables real-time connections for customers, cashiers, and kitchen staff, tracking orders seamlessly.
 ## Technology
 The frontend is built with Next.js for server-side rendering and routing, styled using Tailwind CSS.
 It utilizes TanStack Query for data fetching and caching, and Zustand for efficient state management.
 Infinite scroll enhances user experience for loading menus dynamically.
 Deployed on Vercel for fast performance and scalability.
 ## Key Stack